-Average number of fee-generating positions.
-The average number of fee-generating positions increased slightly in 2017 from 2016, while also increasing in 2016 from 2015, reflecting the layered effect of growth in new product sales outpacing redemptions for those mutual funds and managed accounts investments that are serviced on the Company's recordkeeping and custodial services platform.
-Partially offsetting the growth in recordkeeping fee-generating positions in 2017 was the launch of the Lifetime Investment Platform, for which we do not earn recordkeeping fees, and the closing of the Freedom Portfolios product line to new investments, for which we do earn recordkeeping fees.
+In 2017, the average number of fee-generating positions slightly increased from 2016, reflecting the layered effect of growth in new product sales outpacing redemptions for those mutual funds that are serviced on the Company's transfer agent recordkeeping and custodial services platform.
+Partially offsetting the growth in recordkeeping feegenerating positions in 2017 was the launch of the Lifetime Investment Platform and the closing of the Freedom Portfolios product line to new investments.